ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

     - **Route tables**. define rules about how traffic should be directed. control how packets are routed between subnets.
 Azure automatically creates a route table for each subnet within an Azure virtual network and adds system default routes to the table.
 You can add custom route tables to modify traffic between virtual networks. only contains a set of rules (routes) that specify how packets are routed in the virtual network
     - **Border Gateway Protocol** Border Gateway Protocol (BGP) works with Azure VPN gateways or ExpressRoute to propagate on-premises BGP routes to Azure virtual networks.
 - Filter network traffic. filter traffic between subnets by using the following approaches:
-    - **Network security groups** A network security group is an Azure resource that can contain multiple inbound and outbound security rules.
+    - **Network security groups**
+        - A network security group is an Azure resource that can contain multiple inbound and outbound security rules.
 You can define these rules to allow or block traffic, based on factors such as source and destination IP address, port, and protocol.
-You create the network security group separately, Then you associate it with the virtual network
+        - You create the network security group separately, Then you associate it with the virtual network. (can only be applied at the Network)Interface layer or the Subnet layer
     - **Network virtual appliances** A network virtual appliance is a specialized VM that can be compared to a hardened network appliance.
 A network virtual appliance carries out a particular network function, such as running a firewall or performing wide area network (WAN) optimization.

 - Connect virtual networks